 Following this initial consultation are four teacher coaching sessions lasting about 1-hr each.
 Each session is standardized and allows for assessment of student goal attainment that is used for evidence-based teacher coaching including performance feedback monitoring and teacher instructional modification / self-reflection on the implementation of the teaching plans.
 During coaching, teachers and students provide a video or artifact (grades, diaries) to determine progress using psychometric equivalence tested goal attainment scaling (PET-GAS).
 Supportive problem solving occurs based on the performance feedback and fidelity monitoring.

-What is the Evidence Base for COMPASS?
+What is the evidence that COMPASS works?
 We have research evidence of the effectiveness of COMPASS from four randomized controlled trials for improving educational outcomes and for improving parenting and child outcomes.

 For preschool and elementary age students with ASD: We first tested COMPASS for preschool and elementary age students as a consulting intervention to improve IEP outcomes and compared results with a group of students who received services as usual.
 WE found IEP outcomes doubled in COMPASS when evaluated by an observer unaware of the group assignment for the children (Ruble, Dalrymple, & McGrew, 2010).
 In a replication study, we tested COMPASS again with a new set of teachers and students and got similar results.
 But we also tested another group that received web-based coaching, and found this approach to be effective (Ruble, McGrew, Dalrymple, Toland, & Jung, 2013).